shippedbrain/shippedbrain/README.md

 ### Model Publish Workflows
 There are 2 main ways in which you can publish models onto shipped brain:
-* Publish a trained model using the `shippedbraun.upload_model` function
+* Publish a trained model using the `shippedbrain.upload_model` function
 * Publish a model from an existing `mlfow` logged model run, via the CLI command `shippedbrain upload` or Python API using the `shippedbrain.upload_run` function

 > For more information on how to log models with `mlflow`read the [documentation](https://www.mlflow.org/docs/latest/models.html)